markNZed/TaskFlow/client/README.md

 # Client

-This is the frontend / client side of chat2flow
+This is the frontend/client side of chat2flow
 1. written in React JS and Google Material Design (MUI)
-2. client-side caching by React-query, reducing the number of requests that need to be sent to the server.
+2. client-side caching by React-query

 To install the node packages:
 `npm install`